-All employees that work in the State of Wisconsin are required to maintain a work record that is kept by the employer:
+All employees are required to maintain a work record that is kept by the employer:

-• Non-exempt employees are required to maintain timecard of all actual time worked, i.e., start time, lunch, and end time.
-The timecard should include time taken for: sickness, vacation, jury duty or court appearance duty, funeral, and unpaid leave of absence.

-- Exempt employees are required to maintain a record for sickness, vacation, jury duty or court appearance duty, funeral and unpaid leave of absence. - An employer is required to have and keep payroll records for each employee, and maintain them for at least three years.
+- Non-exempt employees must accurately record all hours worked each day, i.e., start time, lunch, and end time regardless of when or where the work takes place, and any time off on a weekly timecard, which may be in paper form or maintained electronically. - The timecard should include time taken for sickness, vacation, jury duty or court appearance duty, funeral, and unpaid leave of absence. - Checking and responding to employer emails, text messages and phone calls outside of scheduled work hours counts as work time unless the time is de minimus - seconds or minutes in duration and infrequent such that tracking is infeasible. - Employees may be required to receive approval from their supervisor in advance of doing work outside of scheduled work hours. - Exempt employees are required to maintain a record for sickness, vacation, jury duty or court appearance duty, funeral and unpaid leave of absence.